Flamiing/SmartStop-DEPRECATED/README.md

 		smart-stop -i IDEName

-	If you use _**Windows Terminal**_ and don’t want it to be closed you can set the option off by typing `smart-stop -t false` into the terminal.<br/>
+	If you use _**Windows Terminal**_ and don’t want it to be closed you can set the option off by typing:

+		smart-stop -t false

-	If you change your mind you can just type `smart-stop -t true` to turn it back on.
+	If you change your mind you can just type:

+		smart-stop -t true

 ## ⚡Usage